Future-Surfer/simple-band-graph-card/README.md

 | `y_axis_label_color` | `var(--secondary-text-color)` | Y-axis label colour. |
 | `y_axis_label_color_mode` | `static` | Options: `static`, `band`, `none`. |
 | `y_axis_label_opacity` | `0.8` | Y-axis label opacity. |

+When `x_axis_position: zero` is used, the X-axis line is drawn at the Y-axis value of `0`.
+If zero is outside the current visible Y-axis range, the line is clamped to the nearest plot edge.

 When both axis lines are visible, the card slightly overlaps the line ends so thicker X/Y axes form a clean joined corner.